A Peter-Weyl theorem for compact group bundles and the geometric representation of relatively ergodic compact extensions: Representations of compact group bundles

 \subsection{Compact group bundles}

-To state our version of the Mackey--Zimmer theorem, we need to examine compact group bundles which we introduce next (see \cite[Definition 2.19]{edeko}). \begin{definition} A continuous surjection $p \colon H \rightarrow M$ from a compact space $H$ to a compact space $M$ is a \emph{compact group bundle} if \begin{enumerate}[(i)] \item every fiber $H_m \coloneqq p^{-1}(m)$ for $m \in M$ is a group, and \item the maps
+To state our version of the Mackey--Zimmer theorem, we need to introduce compact group bundles (cf.~\cite[Definition 2.19]{edeko}). \begin{definition} A continuous surjection $p \colon H \rightarrow M$ from a compact space $H$ to a compact space $M$ is a \emph{compact group bundle} if \begin{enumerate}[(i)] \item every fiber $H_m \coloneqq p^{-1}(m)$ for $m \in M$ is a group, and \item the maps

 are continuous. \end{enumerate} \end{definition}